RealParSec/ugmj/README.md

 1. Shutdown your server
 2. Navigate to `garrysmod/addons/` and create there folder called `disabled`
-   - Move all your addons that are folders in to the newly created folder, except our addons
+   - Move all your "folder addons" in to the newly created folder, except our addons
 3. In your startup command remove `+host_workshop_collection <WS Collection ID>`
 4. Start your server